hamzaMissewi/face-detection-fullstack-app-next/frontend/README.md

 - Reduce detection frequency if needed
 - Monitor memory usage in browser dev tools

+### Next.js Specific Issues
+- Ensure `'use client'` directive is used for client-side components
+- Check for SSR issues with TensorFlow.js
+- Verify dynamic imports are working correctly

 ## Backend Integration

 This frontend can work with the Python FastAPI backend for server-side processing: